Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Conclusions

 In this work, we have investigated thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice through unbiased DQMC simulations.
 For the thermodynamic properties, we examined the entropy for different interaction strengths, and the behavior of the isentropic curves as a function of $U/t$.
 We have found that adiabatical cooling is possible for entropies smaller than $s \approx \ln 2$.
 In addition, we examined the specific heat: in contrast to what is seen in the Hubbard model at the square or honeycomb lattices, the low temperature peak seems to be suppressed in the kagome lattice for all $U/t$.
 This suggests the absence of collective spin-wave excitations as temperature is reduced, i.e.~the absence of magnetic long-range order in the ground state.

 In view of this, we investigated the spin-spin correlation functions, in particular the local moment, nearest (NN), and next-nearest neighbors (NNN).
 We obtained well-formed local moments, with strong short-range NN correlations functions, while the NNN (and farther) ones are strongly suppressed, further evidencing the absence of magnetic long-range order.
-Despite this, the homogeneous magnetic susceptibility $\chi(T)$ still increases as temperature is reduced, being enhanced for larger values of $U/t$, suggesting a gapless spin state irrespective the interaction strength.
-At this point, it is worth mentioning that identifying whether a spin liquid state emerges or not is challenging, and beyond the scope of this work.
-However, here we present results for a system that (i) does not break any symmetry -- i.e.,~no long-range order is present --, (ii) has strong short-range spin-spin correlations, and (iii) exhibits a gapless spin state, in good agreement with the description for a spin liquid state expected for this geometry.
+Despite this, the homogeneous magnetic susceptibility $\chi(T)$ still increases as temperature is reduced, being enhanced for larger values of $U/t$.
+However, we are not able to conclude whether the nature of the spin excitations is gapped or gapless.
+Furthermore, it is worth mentioning that identifying whether a spin liquid state emerges or not is challenging, and beyond the scope of this work.

 Finally, we probed the metal-to-insulator transition.
-In particular, the behavior of the compressibility provides a clear distiction between metallic and insulating states.
+In particular, the behavior of the compressibility provides a clear distinction between metallic and insulating states.
 Therefore, we investigated the behavior $\kappa(T)$ for different values of $U/t$, being able to identify the critical point around $U_{c}/t \approx 6.5$.
 As complementary analyses, we also examined the DOS at the Fermi level, as well as the current-current correlation functions, leading to results in line with those from the compressibility.
 Together, these analyses provide clear evidence for a Mott transition at $U_{c}/t = 6.5 \pm 0.5$.

 In summary, our work presents a detailed finite-temperature analyses for the Hubbard model at the kagome lattice, allowing us to provide different energy scales of the system.
 To this end, Fig.\,\ref{fig:temps} presents [i] the minima of the double occupancy $T_{\rm min}^{D}$, as well as the high-temperature maxima for [ii] the specific heat peak $T_{\rm max}^{c}$, [iii] the magnetic susceptibility $T_{\rm max}^{\chi}$, [iv] the compressibility $T_{\rm max}^{\kappa}$, [v] the DOS at Fermi level $T_{\rm max}^{N}$, and [vi] the dc conductivity $T_{\rm max}^{\sigma}$.
 Together, Figs.\,\ref{fig:isentcomp} and \ref{fig:temps} provide a broad description of the model, that can be relevant to future cold atom experiments.